0.0 Executive Summary

 - Verified external connectivity using IP-based testing (

-ping 8.8.8.8), confirming gateway routing and NAT functionality. - Observed failure when using domain names, isolating the issue to DNS resolution.
+ping 8.8.8.8), and confirmed gateway routing and NAT functionality. - Failure observed when using domain names, isolating the issue to DNS resolution.

 - Verified external connectivity using IP-based testing (